Scholarships and Exhibitions

 - a testimonial, stating the period to which it applies, from the candidate's present Headmaster.
 It is important that something more than a formal certificate should be sent, and that it should include an estimate of the candidate's character and potential;

-- two passport-sized photographs of the candidate
+- three passport-sized photographs of the candidate